 If any disagreements arise, it is your job as an employer to deal with the incident accordingly while being compassionate to your employees.
 You should support them but try not to ‘call out’ political incorrectness – people make mistakes and should be provided with the opportunity to learn and grow.
 Instead, you should push for better personal and professional development.

-These networks are a great place to speak to your LGBTQ+ staff and ask how they think you can make your company more inclusive.
-Though it is not their responsibility to educate the team on LGBTQ+ issues – they probably do this enough in their personal life, so make sure you are researching and finding resources to share yourself.
+These networks are a great place to speak to your LGBTQIA+ staff and ask how they think you can make your company more inclusive.
+Though it is not their responsibility to educate the team on LGBTQIA+ issues – they probably do this enough in their personal life, so make sure you are researching and finding resources to share yourself.

 Related reading: How to set up an LGBTQ+ Network group.

-WHAT ARE THE BENEFITS OF LGBTQ+ INCLUSION IN THE WORKPLACE?
+WHAT ARE THE BENEFITS OF LGBTQIA+ INCLUSION IN THE WORKPLACE?

-By implementing an LGBTQ+ inclusion strategy, you are promoting acceptance in the workplace – and acceptance provides all your employees with a sense of belonging.
+By implementing an LGBTQIA+ inclusion strategy, you are promoting acceptance in the workplace – and acceptance provides all your employees with a sense of belonging.

 Recently, Forbes reported that 47% of millennials actively seek out employers that promote diversity in the workplace.
 So, not only are you creating a better environment for your current employees, but you are also showing potential employees what to expect.

 If you are able to donate this month, we recommend supporting Stonewall.
-Stonewall support lesbian, gay, bisexual, transgender, queer, questioning, and asexual people (plus) across the world.
+Stonewall support lesbian, gay, bisexual, transgender, queer (and questioning), intersex, and asexual people (plus) across the world.
 You can donate directly on their website, or buy directly from their shop where all profits fund their amazing charity work.